ibm-build-lab/cloud-pak-sandboxes/installer/README.md

 You will also need to install the "schematics" plug-in [IBM Schematics Plug-in](https://cloud.ibm.com/docs/schematics?topic=schematics-setup-cli)

-Go to your working directory and follow the same instructions for running in IBM cloud bash
+Go to your working directory and follow the same instructions for running in IBM Cloud Shell

 - [Get Registry Key](#get-registry-key)
 - [Download](#download)